kajalsaini447/Power-BI_-Dashboard/README.md

-As a part of the PwC Switzerland Virtual Internship Program offered by Forage, I have created a Dashboard, using Power BI.
+As a part of the TATA Virtual Internship Program offered by Forage, I have created a Dashboard, using Power BI.

 Objective: To create visualizations to represent HR data.